predictive-powers 0.6.0

 import java.util.Scanner;

-import io.github.mzattera.predictivepowers.openai.endpoint.OpenAiEndpoint;
+import io.github.mzattera.predictivepowers.openai.services.OpenAiEndpoint;

 public class ChatExample {